batwood001/Live-Drawing/README.md

 If you are so inclined, please submit comments/suggestions as issues or e-mail me at batwood011@gmail.com.
 Feel free to fork this project and add features, too!
 If you do, here are a few notes to help you get started:

-You must have node.js (http://nodejs.org/) installed in your dev environment.
+You must have node.js, express.js, and socket.io installed in your dev environment.

 The most up-to-date server file is express_server.js which, unsurprisingly, uses express.js.
 To run the server on localhost, simply type 'node express_server.js' while in the project root directory.